GTMaps/GTMaps/README.md

 **Build:**

-- No compilation or building necessary.
-The .apk file is already executable.
+- ~~No compilation or building necessary.
+The .apk file is already executable.~~
+1. Create a new project in Android Studio
+  - Select existing project files, and choose the GT Maps Android folder from the cloned repository
+2. Allow gradle sync to run
+3. Select Run from the Android Studio menu

 **Installation:**
 *METHOD 1-* (in progress)

-~~1.
-Connect your Android device to your computer using a USB cable
+1. ~~Connect your Android device to your computer using a USB cable~~
-2. Open a file browser on the computer and locate the GTMaps.apk in the downloaded zip folder
+2. ~~Open a file browser on the computer and locate the GTMaps.apk in the downloaded zip folder~~
-3. Copy this .apk onto the Android device
+3. ~~Copy this .apk onto the Android device~~
-4. Open a file browser on the Android Device and locate the .apk file
+4. ~~Open a file browser on the Android Device and locate the .apk file~~
-5. Tap on this file to install it
+5. ~~Tap on this file to install it~~
-  1. (Optional) Add the GT Maps app to your device’s home screen~~
+  1. ~~(Optional) Add the GT Maps app to your device’s home screen~~

 *METHOD 2 (Requires Android Studio and source code)-*